CharlieCoyne/CharlieCoyne/README.md

-Student at York University studying Computer Science
+Student at the University of York studying Computer Science